 The global concern for the environment became apparent recently when Sir David Attenborough became the fastest person to reach 1 million followers on Instagram.
 The naturalist has placed greater emphasis on ‘the world being in trouble’ over recent years, and people are listening.

 The leading environmental concerns within e-commerce primarily involve packaging and the minimisation of waste.
-Consumers are now more critical of e-commerce businesses who use unnecessarily large packaging for products and those that opt for non-recyclable materials.
+Consumers are now more critical of e-commerce businesses that use unnecessarily large packaging for products and those that opt for non-recyclable materials.

 As a result, e-commerce businesses have started to recognise this growing phenomenon and have begun taking the necessary steps to become more sustainable.
 An environmentally friendly approach must be adopted if brands want to meet the evolving priorities of their consumers whilst positively contributing to the environment.